andlab-um/IMQ/README.md

 In this case, the scale in this folder is an open resource that can be used without asking for our permission.

-If you encountered any problems while using this scale, feel free to email me (haiyanwu3@gmail.com) or Zhaoning Li, a Ph.D. student from ANDlab (yc17319@umac.mo).
+If you encountered any problems while using this scale, feel free to email me (haiyanwu3@gmail.com) .

 Thanks for all the attention!